Off To Tokyo!… As A Visitor

 Patrons waiting for up to two hours for Nakiryu’s famous ramen.
 Minamiotsuka, Toshima-ku, Tokyo

-Juliette and I, now starving, waited two hours for one of Tokyo’s most-acclaimed bowls of ramen.
-In fact, when I first met Juliette, I shared pictures of Nakiryu’s tantanmen with her, such as the ones featured here.
+Now starving, we waited two hours for one of Tokyo’s most-acclaimed bowls of ramen.
+In fact, when I first met my friend, I shared pictures of Nakiryu’s tantanmen with her, such as the ones featured here.
 Once our wait was over, we ordered two different bowls.
 Due to dietary restrictions, I went with the Shoyu ramen while she ordered the Tantanmen (which I highly recommend).

 So was it worth waiting two hours, even during pandemic times?
 I would say “yes, and French person approved!”